Over 600 passengers and crew fall ill on Royal Caribbean cruise

-The number of passengers and crew who fell ill aboard a Royal Caribbean cruise ship climbed to more than 600 on Monday, many vomiting and using biohazard bags for anything they touch.
+More than 600 passengers and crew members fell ill aboard a Royal Caribbean (RCL.N) cruise ship, with symptoms that included vomiting and diarrhea, the Centers for Disease Control said on Monday.

-The updated sick count aboard the Explorer of the Seas, which cut short its Caribbean cruise and was expected to dock in New Jersey on Wednesday, is more than double the 300 originally thought to have been felled by gastrointestinal illness, according to the Centers for Disease Control.

-Among those sick with vomiting and diarrhea were some of the onboard entertainers, which caused shows to be canceled, passengers said.
+The latest figure doubles initial reports of some 300 affected by what cruise officials called a gastrointestinal illness, and includes 577 passengers and 49 crew members, a CDC official said.

+The company has said the 10-day Caribbean cruise would end two days early, with the ship returning to its home port in New Jersey on Wednesday.

 The CDC said Monday the cause of the sickness was unknown but that an environmental safety officer and an epidemiologist boarded the ship on Sunday in St. Thomas in the U.S. Virgin Islands to determine the cause of the outbreak and the proper response.

-Stool samples were gathered and sent to a CDC lab to determine what type of pathogen is to blame, Burden said.

-"We likely will have a determination or identification of the pathogen later this week," she said.
-"Our team will be remaining on board the duration of the voyage."

-The ship's crew increased cleaning and disinfection procedures and collected specimens from those who reported feeling ill following the outbreak, the CDC said.
+The ship's crew increased cleaning and disinfection procedures and collected specimens from those who reported being ill following the outbreak, the CDC said.

 "After consultation between our medical team and representatives of the U.S. Centers for Disease Control and Prevention, we think the right thing to do is to bring our guests home early, and use the extra time to sanitize the ship even more thoroughly," Royal Caribbean said in the statement.